Technology Resources

 The Main Library has microfilm machines available for use.
 For more information on these machines see our Archives page. |

-Virtual Court Services |
+Virtual court services |

 All Guelph court appearances are now operating via Zoom video conference or by telephone.
 The Library, in partnership with Legal Aid Ontario and the John Howard Society of Waterloo-Wellington, offers court tablets for individuals to use if they need to attend Guelph court appearances virtually.
 Visit the Main Library at 100 Norfolk Street and ask library staff for a court tablet.
 You are not required to have a Guelph Public Library card; however, you will be required to provide some form of collateral, such as identification, to borrow the court tablet.
 If you require any assistance, please ask library staff.
 When your court appearance is over, return the court tablet to library staff in exchange for your collateral. |